Build your own music critic

 In the Dataset tab

 Select the Split 8/2 subset.
-These are the small subsets you created.
+This is the small subset you just created.

 In the Input/Targets tab